GMH-Code/SuperChocChip/README.md

 - Snapshots (save states) and saving/restoring of RPL registers to/from disk.
 I'm not so bothered about this at the moment, but some games, such as RPGs, are becoming longer to play, so saving your progress would be good to have.
 - Per-game configuration of palette and quirks, at least.
 - Audio output, despite the fact I'll probably end up muting it anyway.
-- Proper 16 colour support, when the specifications on it are chosen.

 Extending
 ---------